 That means that a) we sometimes collect information that could identify you personally, and b) we sometimes use new and creative ways to connect and inspire people as clients, partners, or colleagues.
 We need the respect of our clients to be successful at both; we respect your privacy because we respect you.
 As partners.
 As clients.
 As people.

 This policy statement is about any information in The Moment that could identify you and how we collect, use, manage, retain, or dispose of your information throughout the course of our business.

 We collect personal information.
 Sometimes we collect it because you’ve offered it, sometimes because of the projects we’re doing with a partner, or sometimes because of our social media presence.
-Our collection, use, and retention of our information is purpose-driven, which means we only collect personal information for specific reasons—for example, a projects.
+Our collection, use, and retention of our information is purpose-driven, which means we only collect personal information for specific reasons—for example, a project.

 When we collect any information that is personally identifiable we follow reasonable practices to make sure we take care of it for its entire lifecycle.
 We practice data-minimization and don’t collect it if we don’t need it.
 We de-identify personal information whenever we practicably can.
 We make sure that we’re collecting from reputable sources who—when needed—also affirm privacy-positive practices.